Sudhindra2006/QRdecomposition/README.md

 ```
 '''
 Program to QR decomposition using the Gram-Schmidt method
-Developed by: Senthil Raj
+Developed by: Sudhindra.R
-RegisterNumber: 212224100054
+RegisterNumber: 212224240164
 '''
 import numpy as np
 def QR_Decomposition(A):